TerminalMC/ChatNotify/README.md

 # Chat Notify

-This is a client-side Minecraft Fabric mod that allows the user to set up audio and visual notifications for when specified words or phrases appear in chat.
+This is a client-side Minecraft mod for Fabric and Forge that allows the user to set up audio and visual notifications for when specified words or phrases appear in chat.